-‘Lots of rambling’: Rahul Gandhi says Budget has no strategic idea
+Rahul Gandhi says Budget has no strategic idea, Mamata Banerjee criticises Centre’s LIC plan

-Arvind Kejriwal claimed that step-motherly treatment was again meted out to Delhi in the Union Budget.
+Arvind Kejriwal claimed that the Modi government had again meted out step-motherly treatment to Delhi.

 Congress leader Rahul Gandhi on Saturday criticised Finance Minister Nirmala Sitharaman’s Budget speech, calling it “hollow” and one with no strategic idea or anything concrete, PTI reported.